 Yes/No. Although the registration of handguns isn’t required, all sellers of firearms must report firearms sales and transfers to the Department of Criminal Justice Information Services, which maintains comprehensive records of sales and transfers.

 Where Can I Carry a Gun in Massachusetts?

-Individuals who have a Massachusetts Class A Unrestricted License to Carry Firearms (LTC-A) are allowed to open and concealed carry in most places in Massachusetts.
+Individuals who have a Massachusetts LTC or a formerly issued, valid Class A LTC are allowed to open and concealed carry in most places in Massachusetts.
 Locations where permit holders are not allowed to carry handguns include the following: